 By Josh Peters

-Peters writes in a very easy manner, and this book covers a lot of the basics.
-He explains why dividends matter, revealing how dividend paying companies tend to deliver superior returns over the long haul.
+Peters writes in a straightforward manner, and this book covers a lot of the basics.
+He explains why dividends matter, revealing how dividend-paying companies tend to deliver superior returns over the long haul.
 He also talks a little bit about why and how shareholders benefit by receiving dividends, and it’s not just for the income aspect.
-His ‘Dividend Drill’ focuses on valuation in terms of future expected return (Gordon growth model), the safety of a dividend (how well it’s covered against earnings and cash flow), and the likelihood of the dividend continuing to grow over time (whether or not a company can continue increasing earnings).
+His ‘Dividend Drill’ focuses on valuation in terms of future expected return (Gordon growth model), the safety of a dividend (how well it’s covered against earnings and cash flow), and the likelihood of the dividend continues to grow over time (whether or not a company can continue increasing earnings).

 By Lowell Miller

-This book is very engaging and entertaining, while also retaining its educational format.
-Lowell does a great job explaining why dividends, and especially the growth of the dividends, are so important to total returns and why smart investors will ignore the fluctuations of the market.
+This book is very engaging and entertaining while also retaining its educational format.
+Lowell does a great job explaining why dividends, especially the growth of the dividends, are so important to total returns and why smart investors will ignore the market fluctuations.
 If you’re looking for a “how-to” in setting up your own compounding snowball, this is a great place to start.

 By Matt Alden

-This is a phenomenal read that covers the basics of businesses, the importance of fresh capital, the impact of dividends on long-term returns and why it’s important to seek out high-quality businesses that distribute them, how to properly analyze/value businesses, and a summary of how and why stocks within different sectors (consumer stocks, industrials, MLPs, REITs, etc.) are valued differently.
-This book is not only a great resource on dividend growth investing, but also on building wealth in general.
+This phenomenal read covers the basics of businesses, the importance of fresh capital, the impact of dividends on long-term returns, and why it’s important to seek out high-quality businesses that distribute them.
+It also talks about how to analyze/value businesses properly and summarizes how and why stocks within different sectors (consumer stocks, industrials, MLPs, REITs, etc.) are valued differently.
+This book is a great resource on dividend growth investing and building wealth in general.

 By Benjamin Graham

-We found this very informative and educational.
-It starts out with many of the basics behind dividends, investing, and the difference between qualified and non-qualified dividends.
-The book later moves into the different types of dividend stocks an investor can pick from, and how to form and manage your own portfolio of high-quality stocks.
-A great book for both a novice and more advanced investor looking for ways to build sustainable, passive cash flow through dividend investing.
+We found this book very informative and educational.
+It starts with many of the basics behind dividends, investing, and the difference between qualified and non-qualified dividends.
+The book later moves into the different types of dividend stocks an investor can pick from and how to form and manage your own portfolio of high-quality stocks.
+It is a great book for both a novice and more advanced investor looking for ways to build sustainable, passive cash flow through dividend investing.